 Bottled water can be quite pricey, but on many of the islands, the water from the tap is safe to drink!
 Beer is fairly priced at about $1.50/bottle.
 Rum is popular throughout the Caribbean as well and is very cheap.

-Many budget travellers are intimidated by the Caribbean, and worry that travelling here may break the bank.
+Many budget travelers are intimidated by the Caribbean, and worry that traveling here may break the bank.
 Although it costs more to travel in this part of the world than Asia, it’s still affordable if you follow the budget tips above.
 If you make the effort to get here, you’ll be in for one amazing adventure!

 Have you ever been to the Caribbean before?
 Did you find it expensive?
 Share with us!